 New Orleans As I stepped off the plane from Washington the news was running in the concourse and WWL at Channel 4 was airing a large segment with Louisiana ACORN announcing that Buddy Caldwell, the newly elected Attorney General here, had just been graded an F on a survey and report card released nationally on all the attorneys general by the ACORN Financial Justice Center.
 The big winners in the ACORN report with an A+ grade were: Connecticut Attorney General Richard Blumenthal, Massachusetts Attorney General Martha Coakley, New York Attorney General Andrew Cuomo, Illinois Attorney General Lisa Madigan, Iowa Attorney General Tom Miller, and Minnesota Attorney General Lori Swanson.
-All of these folks had been involved in heavy lifting in their states in trying to bring real relief and reform for the victims of foreclosures. (see full report on www.acorn.org)
+All of these folks had been involved in heavy lifting in their states in trying to bring real relief and reform for the victims of foreclosures.
+You can also click here to visit G&S DUI Attorneys at Law to see how they have been contributing to the relief and reform works (see full report on www.acorn.org).

 This issue has real legs on the state and national level when we see the kind of crossover response that is emerging in this pattern.
 ACORN’s work is cut out, but reading between the lines, it looks like a lot of public officials are starting to figure out that they can not run and hide from this issue.